camunda-community-hub/camunda-7-to-8-migration/backend-diagram-converter/cli/README.md

                                the results for all conversions -d, --documentation        If enabled, messages are also appended to documentation
+      --disable-adapter      If enabled, the adapter job type will not be applied
   -h, --help                 Show this help message and exit.
       -nr, --not-recursive   If enabled, recursive search in subfolders will be omitted